 In the evenings, explore Heavenly Village with its boutiques and eateries.
 We enjoyed a wonderful vegetarian meal at Blue Angel Café, a very popular dining spot with the locals.
 The café is just a few minutes’ drive away from Heavenly Village.
-For the veg foodies, here are The 5 Best Restaurants in South Lake Tahoe for Vegetarian and Vegan Dining.
+For the veg foodies, here are South Lake Tahoe, California: 5 Best Vegetarian & Vegan-Friendly Restaurants.

 Above: A slideshow of some of our favourite experiences in South Lake Tahoe.

 Day 9: Drive from Lake Tahoe to Yosemite National Park

 Onwards to Yosemite!
 The incredibly scenic drive from South Lake Tahoe to Yosemite National Park is around 4 hours, but as we all know, a 4-hour-drive with kids is actually 6-7 hours on the road (factoring in meal stops).
 On the way to Yosemite, you can enjoy Tuolumne Meadows if you have the inclination and the time.

 Tip: Make sure you get dinner on the way before you enter Yosemite Valley, especially if you’re not staying within the park.